 By the time you have orthopedic physical surgery, your body has already lost some of its functionality from the time of injury.
 During physical therapy, you’ll receive guidance in restoring that functionality, giving you control of your body and allowing you to return to full form.
 Some of the most important muscular functions physical therapy helps to restore include:

 Additionally, a physical therapist can help guide you through the proper techniques for moving your affected area, which can help reduce scarring from your procedure.

-- Get Back in the Game
+4. Get Back in the Game

 While not all orthopedic injuries happen as a result of athletic activity, many of them do, and if you’re an athlete, your primary goal following surgery will likely be to get back on the field, court, diamond, or wherever the game you love takes place.
 If you’re not an athlete, your injury and subsequent surgery has likely still been an impediment to your ability to participate actively in many of the things that make life fun.

 When you take physical therapy seriously as part of your treatment, you can work with your specialist to establish specific goals geared toward helping you return to whatever makes you happy at the end of your rehabilitation period.

 Receive A Top-Notch Orthopedic Physical Therapy at Prima CARE

 If you're recovering from orthopedic surgery or dealing with musculoskeletal injuries, orthopedic physical therapy is a crucial step towards your full recovery.
 It will help repair injured muscles, improve blood flow, and promote healing.
 Whether you're struggling with sports-related injuries like sprains or strains or conditions like carpal tunnel syndrome, physical therapy plays a vital role in restoring function and mobility.